 Lynn has set her Cal Reminder to off.
 She used to have her Cal Reminder set to alert her one hour before her next calibration was due.
 However, Lynn has learned that with frequent calibrating throughout the day as part of her daily routine, she no longer needs the reminder and extra alert.

 To set Calibration Repeat:

+- From the Home Screen:

-Press (ACT) to open the Main Menu. - 2) Press $\bigcirc$ to scroll to Sensor and press $\bigcirc$
+Press Art to open the Main Menu.

+- 2) Press \bigcirc to scroll to Sensor and press \land